xpqz/dyalog-docs/object-reference/docs/a-z/event.md

 to `¯1`, all keystrokes for the object in question will be ignored.
 Similarly, if you set the *action* on a Close event for a Form to `¯1`, the user will be unable to close the Form.
 This is possible because APL intercepts most events before Windows itself takes any action.
-However, certain events (e.g. focus change events) are not notified to APL until **after** the event has occurred and **after** Windows has itself responded in some way.
+However, certain events (for example, focus change events) are not notified to APL until **after** the event has occurred and **after** Windows has itself responded in some way.
 In these circumstances it is not always practical for APL to undo what Windows has